 BPH Energy Limited (BPH.AX) Quarterly Activities Report

-Perth, Australia, Nov 2, 2020 - (ABN Newswire) - Significant activities in BPH Energy Limited's (ASX:BPH) and its investee's activities during the September 2020 quarter were as follows:
+Perth, Australia, Feb 1, 2021 - (ABN Newswire) - Significant activities in BPH Energy Limited (ASX:BPH) and its investees' activities during the December 2020 quarter were as follows:

-In August 2020 the Company completed the 2 for 5 non-renounceable rights issue at $0.015 per share together with one free attaching option with an exercise price of $0.05 per share and an expiry date of 29 July 2022 for every two shares subscribed for and issued, raising $1,685,752 in cash and $250,518 in in extinguishment of amounts owed to directors.
-In addition, a further 13,502,467 shortfall shares (representing $202,537) and attaching options under the nonrenounceable rights issue will, subject to shareholder approval at a meeting anticipated to be held in November 2020, be issued in extinguishment of amounts owed to directors.
-A further 2,599,880 shares (representing $38,398) in shortfall shares will also be issued to a former director.
+- 13,502,467 shortfall shares (representing $202,537) together with 6,751,235 free attaching options under the August 2020 2 for 5 non-renounceable rights issue at $0.015 per share together with one free attaching option with an exercise price of $0.05 per share and an expiry date of 29 July 2022 for every two shares subscribed for, were issued in extinguishment of amounts owed to directors.
+A further 2,599,880 shares (representing $38,398) in shortfall shares together with 1,299,764 free attaching options on the same terms as above were also issued to a former director in extinguishment of amounts owed to him.

 Cortical Dynamics Limited